-Versatile, easy, 15- minute vegan Dubu Jorim or Korean Braised Tofu for the win!
+Dubu Jorim or Korean Braised Tofu

 Ingredients:

-- Firm Tofu.
+- Tofu.
 Firm block tofu is easier to handle than soft tofu and won’t fall apart in the pan.

 - Gochukaru OR Gochujang.
 Either Gochukaru (Korean dried chili flakes) or Gochujang (Korean chili paste) works.
 If you have it, Gochukaru adds best texture and flavor.
 But if you don’t, Gochujang also works!